The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Conclusion

 \section{Conclusion}

 In this work, we have presented a new benchmark for evaluation of token-based LSCD models.
 The procedures are implemented that can evaluate both whole LSCD solutions and their separate components that solve the WiC and WSI subtasks.
 A variety of LSCD datasets are integrated in the benchmark allowing thorough evaluation on various languages and diverse historical epochs.
-We used the benchmark to perform a number of experiments with recent models setting a new state-of-the-art in LSCD and providing a better general understanding on LSCD model evaluation and improvement.
-We hope that our benchmark will inspire further research in this field.
+We used the benchmark to perform a number of experiments with recent models setting a new SOTA in LSCD and providing a better general understanding on LSCD model evaluation and improvement.

+Our main findings can be summarized as follows: (i) Recent WiC models optimized for ranking use pairs on an ordinal scale perform competitively or better than WiC models optimized on binary WiC data. (ii) Discretizing graded WiC predictions to ordinal, human-like values helps for ordinal WiC models. (iii) Overall, WiC performance determines LSCD performance. (iv) Using less reliable, older versions of datasets can lead to false conclusions on optimal model choice. (v) Current base embedder models are quite robust against spelling variation.
+Overall, our results suggest a kind of trivial, but rarely acknowledged trend in LSCD: More closely modelling the human annotation process leads to better performance.